 Greenville, SC 29613

 Ease the transition into your first year by participating in our living and learning community.
 Engaged Living is one of the best ways to enhance your educational experience at Furman and become a thriving and involved student on campus.
-Learn more about the Engaged Living program and how to complete your application.
+Learn more about the Engaged Living program.

 At Furman, you’re required to complete a foreign language sequence.
-If you have studied French, German or Spanish before, speak one of these languages at home, or have lived for an extended period in a country where one of these languages is spoken, take our online language placement test.
-After clicking the link, you will be prompted to create an account with an original password in order to complete the exam.
+If you have studied French, German or Spanish before, speak one of these languages at home, or have lived for an extended period in a country where one of these languages is spoken, you’ll need to take our online placement test before registering for fall courses.

 Placement exams for Japanese may be completed during Fall Orientation.